Beli Prenatals are HSA/FSA eligible!

 L-Taurine

-Recent studies (15) have linked low levels of taurine, another antioxidant, to male factor infertility.
+Recent studies (15) have linked low levels of taurine, another antioxidant, to poor fertility health.

 Shilajit

-Color us surprised, but Beli is the only men's prenatal that includes Shilajit, the ancient Ayurvedic adaptogen that has been shown to increase sperm count, motility, and serum testosterone in men with initial diagnoses of infertility.
+Color us surprised, but Beli is the only men's prenatal that includes Shilajit, the ancient Ayurvedic adaptogen that has been shown to increase sperm count, motility, and serum testosterone.
 It’s a literal powerhouse with a laundry list of additional benefits, including increased energy and endurance, improved athletic performance, improve concentration and brain health, and more.

 The best mens prenatal vitamin